 For the purposes of the cash-flow analysis, it has been assumed that the City would issue external debt for projects constructed between 2021 and 2024.
 An 18-year debenture with a current Infrastructure Ontario fixed interest rate of 2.42% is assumed.
 Projects emplaced after 2024 were assumed to be reserve funded with long-term interest rates of 5.5% applied to negative balances and 3.5% applied to positive balances.
-This approach is consistent with the methodology employed in the 2016 Study and carried forward in this study.
+This approach is consistent with the methodology employed in the 2016 Study.